-In this article, I will show you the effective six ways to remove last character in Excel.
+In this article, I will show you the six effective ways to remove last character in Excel.
 Sometimes it is needed to extract different texts from a cell by removing the last character.
 It can be done by typing manually but it is not effective.
 So, let’s dive into this article and get to know the ways to remove the last character in Excel according to your needs.

-Furthermore, for conducting the session, I will use Microsoft 365 version.
+Furthermore, for conducting the session, I will use the Microsoft 365 version.

 Here, I have a dataset where I am showing four columns: Student Id, Name, Course No, and Email Id.
 Using this data, I will try to show you the ways of removing the last character and extracting the necessary data.